What to Expect at Your First Visit

 - If your condition requires care that lies outside the scope of chiropractic care, you will be referred to the appropriate healthcare professional.

-Once your problem has resolved, Dr. King will recommend a maintenance program of chiropractic care.
+Once your problem has resolved, we will recommend a maintenance program of chiropractic care.
 Just like it is important to change the oil in your car every 3000 miles and get your teeth cleaned every six months, it is a good idea to get adjusted periodically to maintain optimal functioning and prevent injuries.
 Depending on age, health status, and lifestyle factors, some people only need to be adjusted a few times per year, while others need to come in once per month.